andywer/threads.js/docs/usage-pool.md

 ## Pool basics

-A `Pool` allows you to create a set of worker threads and queue thread calls.
-The queued tasks are pulled from the queue and executed as previous tasks have finished.
+A `Pool` allows you to create a set of workers and queue worker calls.
+The queued tasks are pulled from the queue and executed as previous tasks are finished.

-Use it if you have a lot of work to offload to other threads and don't want to drown them in a huge pile of work at once, but run it in a controlled way with limited concurrency.
+Use it if you have a lot of work to offload to workers and don't want to drown them in a pile of work at once, but run those tasks in a controlled way with limited concurrency.

 ```js
 import { spawn, Pool } from "threads"